AdobeDocs/dynamic-media-classic.en/help/pdfs.md

 >
 >When you upload a PDF for page extraction, Adobe imposes the following best practice guideline and enforced limit.
 >
->* Maximum number of pages per PDF that are considered for extraction
+>* Maximum page size of a PDF to be considered for extraction
 >   * Best practice: 100
 >   * Enforced limit: 1000 (for refresh uploads)